Proper websites, done properly

 • Captions, subtitles, and transcripts.

+Any audio or video file that contains audio should have a full written transcript available.
 Any video file with audio should contain subtitles at a minimum, and where possible should provide Closed Captions (CC).

 • Consistent, understandable and logical.